Facilities

 The expansive grounds allow for the continuing development of sporting facilities.
 An Olympic size athletics field, together with long jump, discus and shot put facilities, allows for school and inter-school athletics carnivals to be held on site.
 The School has its own 6 kilometre cross-country running track.

-The gymnasium, which is also used for School Assemblies, contains a full-sized basketball court.
-A new Games Area is currently being constructed to accommodate the vast sporting interests of the students.
+The Gymnasium, which is also used for School Assemblies, contains a full-sized basketball court.
+A new Games Area has recently been constructed to accommodate the vast sporting interests of the students.
 Additional sporting facilities are planned for the future.

 Design principles for the School campus